CDMA Certification Forum: Organization

-The CDMA Certification Forum (CCF) and its members are dedicated to improving the quality and time-to-market of all CDMA devices by using a common test process that ensures that they all conform to the same quality and performance standards established by the industry participants and standards bodies.
+The CDMA Certification Forum (CCF) and its members were dedicated to improving the quality and time-to-market of all CDMA devices by using a common test process that ensures that they all conformed to the same quality and performance standards established by the industry participants and standards bodies.

-The CCF also addresses the testing and certification of new/emerging technologies such as M2M, applications testing and more.
-CCF Members are organized in working groups that develop processes that help vendors and operators to successfully and rapidly get their devices through certification.
+The CCF also addressed the testing and certification of new/emerging technologies such as M2M, applications testing and more.
+CCF Members were organized in working groups that developed processes that helped vendors and operators to successfully and rapidly get their devices through certification.